xiiruru/beems-angular/README.md

 1. [Refer here for the installation pre-requistics for Hyperledger Composer][HCP]
 1. `./install.sh`
-1. Install pgAdmin4 and restore the database.
+1. Install "pgAdmin4" and restore the database.

 ## How to run

 Requires at least four terminals processes in Linux

-1. Go to `api` folder and `node .`
 1. Go to `blockchain/scripts` folder and `./startApp.sh`
 1. Start and enable the postgreSQL databases.
+1. Go to `api` folder and `node .`
 1. Go to `web-app/src` folder and `ng serve --open`

 Check the browser for the web application (should be at `localhost:4200`).

-Alternatively (if you do not care about the terminal output abomination):-
+Alternatively (will have terminal output abomination):-

 1. Start and enable the postgreSQL databases.
 1. `./run.sh`